 Average claim closing rates declined sharply beginning in the second quarter of 2020 due to the pandemic.

-Average claim closing rates have plateaued in 2021 and 2022 but remain lower than the immediate pre-pandemic period.
+After bottoming in 2021, average claim closing rates are beginning to increase in 2022 but remain below the pre-pandemic high.

 Percent of Open Indemnity Claims Closed in Next Year